IITA shines at the third Post-Harvest Connect Conference

 The conference, organized to mark the 75th anniversary of the Nigerian Stored Products Research Institute (NSPRI), drew participation from across the continent.
 For IITA-CGIAR, it was an opportunity to bring agricultural innovation directly to policymakers and stakeholders who can move ideas into markets.

-Visitors at the IITA exhibition booth saw a display of cassava products in various forms — granulated, pastes, starch-based foods, and baked goods — accompanied by data on the cassava varieties used and their agronomic profiles.
+The IITA exhibition booth showcased cassava products in various forms — granulated, pastes, starch-based foods, and baked goods — accompanied by data on cassava varieties used and their agronomic profiles.

-The feedback during the conference underscores both the opportunity and the challenge that IITA’s post-harvest work seeks to address: Nigeria produces enormous quantities of cassava, yet public awareness of the crop’s industrial and culinary range remains limited.
-Closing that gap was, in many ways, the exhibition’s most important function.
+Some visitors said they had no idea that cassava could be used to make some of the products on display.
+The feedback underscores both the opportunity and the challenge that IITA’s post-harvest work seeks to address: Nigeria produces enormous quantities of cassava, yet public awareness of the crop’s industrial and culinary range remains limited.
+Closing that gap was the exhibition’s most important function.

-The discussion during Senator Kyari’s visit to the IITA booth reflects growing recognition within government that the cassava value chain — long discussed in policy documents — requires targeted investment in processing, branding, and consumer education to reach its potential.
-For IITA researchers and the work they have carried out over the years, developing high-yield, high-starch varieties suited for industrial use, the engagement felt like genuine progress.
+The discussion reflects growing recognition within government that the cassava value chain — long discussed in policy documents — requires targeted investment in processing, branding, and consumer education to reach its potential.

-A recurring topic during nearly every discussion at the stand was the disconnect between what researchers can produce and what consumers can access.
+A recurring topic was the disconnect between what researchers can produce and what consumers can access.
 Products that perform well in trials and impress at conferences do not automatically find their way onto supermarket shelves or into local markets.

-Three barriers emerged clearly: limited consumer awareness of cassava’s versatility, the absence of a robust distribution infrastructure for processed cassava products, and insufficient coordination between research institutions and private-sector actors capable of commercializing these innovations at scale.
+Three clear barriers emerged: limited consumer awareness of cassava’s versatility, the absence of a robust distribution infrastructure for processed cassava products, and insufficient coordination between research institutions and private-sector actors capable of commercializing these innovations at scale.

-Discussions during the booth visits and the conference highlighted key priorities that collaborative efforts between stakeholders can focus on to drive impact in Nigeria’s cassava sector:
+Discussions also highlighted key priorities that collaborative efforts between stakeholders can focus on to drive impact in Nigeria’s cassava sector:

 Contributed by IITA Cassava Breeding Program